This page provides an overview of the main principles and procedures that apply to the development of government-initiated legislation.

 Chapter 7 of the Cabinet Manual provides an overview of the main principles and procedures that apply to the development of government-initiated legislation.

-The Parliamentary Counsel Office has also published a useful diagram that sets out the steps and time required to turn policy into a Bill for introduction to Parliament.
+The Parliamentary Counsel Office has also published a useful step-by-step guide that identifies and describes the steps required to turn policy into a Bill for introduction to Parliament, and then to see the Bill through the Parliamentary process.

 Support for good legislative design